-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Addressing systematic problems like a broken health system, broken criminal justice system, and a broken education system needs to happen, Fairfax said, but the symbolic act of removing the monument would be a start.

-He also thanked Northam for his signature on a law to make Election Day a Virginia state holiday while removing the state's celebration of Lee-Jackson Day, saying that was the culmination of work by many people over years.
+, saying that was the culmination of work by many people over years.

 There have been "dual strands of darkness and light in Virginia" from the Revolutionary War and the arrival of enslaved Africans to today, Fairfax said, and called for everyone to move now to take the country and the commonwealth on a different course.